 "Avoid making one of the biggest purchasing decisions during an emotional time in your life," Shapiro says.
 Having your forever home now can ease future stress when other life milestones start popping up on your radar.

 You can rent rooms out to cover your mortgage.
 Wondering what you're going to do with those spare bedrooms until you need them?
 Here's another situation where, if you're willing to play landlord, you can rent out extra space in your home to help cover your mortgage, Shapiro says.

 You're ready to take on more responsibility.
-Owning any home means you're ready to commit your Saturdays to Home Depot runs and wondering whether those cracks in the driveway have always been there.
+Owning any home means you're ready to commit your Saturdays to Home Depot runs and all kinds of yard maintenance.